-Drake’s Mansion’s Got One Of The Most Luxurious Grotto Pools In The World
+Drake’s Mansion Has One Of The Most Luxurious Grotto Pools In The World

 “Now I got a house in L.A. / Now I got a bigger pool than Ye / And look, man, Ye’s pool is nice / Mine is just bigger is what I’m saying.”

-The real estate photos of the enormous mansion from before Drake moved in were posted recently on Business Insider.
-The aerial shots show the three-acre property also includes a tennis court, basketball court, and beach volleyball.
+The real estate photos of the enormous mansion from before Drake moved in were posted recently by Business Insider.
+The aerial shots show that the three-acre property also includes a tennis court, basketball court, and beach volleyball.

 The home has beautiful wooden beams running throughout the house, a game room, a spa room, a library, a wine cellar, a great room for entertaining, a screening room, and a gym.